Engineering Hierarchical Symmetries: Discussion and Outlook

-\textit{Acknowledgments.---}We thank A.~Dymarsky, M.~Heyl, F.~Pollmann, F.~Schindler and Y.~Hou for enlightening discussions.
-This work is in part supported by the Deutsche Forschungsgemeinschaft under cluster of excellence ct.qmat (EXC 2147, project-id 390858490).
-Funded by the European Union (ERC, QuSimCtrl, 101113633).
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
-Neither the European Union nor the granting authority can be held responsible for them.
-This research was supported in part by the International Centre for Theoretical Sciences (ICTS) for participating in the program - Stability of Quantum Matter in and out of Equilibrium at Various Scales (code: ICTS/SQMVS2024/01)
+\textit{Acknowledgments.---}We thank A.~Dymarsky, B. Huang, M.~Heyl, Y.~Hou, F.~Pollmann, F.~Schindler, and K.~Xu for enlightening discussions.
+This work is supported by the Fundamental Research Funds for the Central Universities, Peking University, and by the High-performance Computing Platform of Peking University.
+This work is, in part, supported by the Deutsche Forschungsgemeinschaft under cluster of excellence ct.qmat (EXC 2147, Project No. 390858490), funded by the European Union (ERC, QuSimCtrl, 101113633).
+Views and opinions expressed are, however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for these views or opinions.
+This research was supported in part by the International Centre for Theoretical Sciences (ICTS) for participating in the program Stability of Quantum Matter in and out of Equilibrium at Various Scales ( ICTS/SQMVS2024/01).

 \oldaddcontentsline

 \onecolumngrid